Shwensc/TravelPlannerProject/README.md

-Trvael Planner Project to recommend pages to user based on content filtering algorithms.
+Trvael Planner Project to recommend places to user based on content filtering algorithms.

 php for database linking.